We are a Royal College of Veterinary Surgeons (RCVS) approved equine hospital.

 A large amount of a veterinary surgeon’s training covers the field of equine dentistry, particularly concentrating on the diagnostic approach that is essential to high quality dentistry.
 Furthering this initial education, many of the veterinary surgeons at Bell Equine have undertaken extra tuition and training in this discipline and are all equipped to offer a complete equine dental care service for routine cases.

 As Qualified Veterinary Surgeons we are able to provide sedation, pain relief and local anaesthesia as required during dental work, allowing a more thorough result and less pain and stress to your horse.
 This can also be safer for the horse, veterinary surgeon and the handler!

 Motorised dental instruments can be very useful in dental care of the horse.
 They allow very precise removal of overgrowths compared with manual equipment and when used appropriately are preferable.
 However, the potential for incorrect removal of tooth material and damage to soft tissues means that the patient (your horse) needs to be restrained adequately with sedatives.

-Bell Equine has access to the very latest motorised equine dental instruments and our dental experts Rob Pascoe and Fleur Varley are available to treat cases which require this, as well as being able to administer sedation.
+Bell Equine has access to the very latest motorised equine dental instruments.
+Antonio Hinojosa, along with other members of our team are available to treat cases which require motorised work, as well as being able to administer sedation.
 This is usually cheaper for clients as the entire case, including both sedation and treatment, can be managed by one person.